TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 ### Introduction

-There are a lot of CSS properties and concepts, so many that we couldn't possibly fit them all in a single lesson.
-That's why we're only going to focus on what we believe are some foundational concepts, things that anyone should know from the beginning, whether they are just starting out or simply need a refresher on those foundations.
+There are a lot of CSS properties and concepts we can use to make some stunning websites and apps, so many that you could code for a year and still discover new properties you've never heard of before.
+In this lesson we're only going to focus on what we believe are some foundational concepts, things that anyone should know from the beginning, whether they are just starting out or simply need a refresher.

 ### Learning Outcomes